rtomayko/posix-spawn/README.md

       current directory:
         :chdir => str

-These are currently NOT supported:
+These options are currently NOT supported:

     options: hash
       process group: